-Hardware Icon Background Color Condition Action X entre Red Not Paired Pair the Scan Module to the Diagnostic Tool.
-See Pairing The Scan Module on page 52 for instructions.
+Hardware Icon Background Color Condition Action Red Not Paired Pair the Scan Module to the diagnostic tool.
+See Pairing The Scan Module on page 55 for instructions.
 Grey Paired, but Not Communicating You may have moved out of range.
-Move the Diagnostic Tool closer to the Scan Module to reestablish communications.
-If connectivity is not restored, perform the Recovery Procedure on page 57.
+Move the diagnostic tool closer to the Scan Module to reestablish communications.
+If connectivity is not restored, perform the Recovery Procedure on page 61.
 Blue Paired and Communicating Hardware status is good and Bluetooth should be functional.
 Verify that the green Bluetooth LED on the front of the Scan Module is flashing.
-If there is no connectivity, perform the Recovery Procedure on page 57.
+If there is no connectivity, perform the Recovery Procedure on page 61.
+Green USB Cable Connected Indicates the USB cable is connected.
+Gray USB Cable Not Connected Indicates the USB cable is not connected or connected but not allowing communication

 The three light emitting diodes (LEDs) on the faceplate of the Scan Module let you know at a glance whether or not there is an active connection between the two modules.
-The two green LEDs (Vehicle Power and Bluetooth) both flash on and off when the Scan Module and Diagnostic Tool are actively communicating through a wireless connection.
+The two green LEDs (Vehicle Power and Bluetooth) both flash on and off when the Scan Module and diagnostic tool are actively communicating through a wireless connection.
 The red Communication LED flashes on and off when the Scan Module is performing an internal self test, and is illuminated continuously if a failure is detected (Figure 5-6).

-- 1- Vehicle Power-green LED, flashes during wireless communications - 2- Communication-red LED, illuminates if there is a communications failure - 3- Bluetooth-green LED, flashes during wireless communications
+1- Vehicle Power-green LED, flashes during wireless communications

+2- Communication-red LED, illuminates if there is a communications failure

-Figure 5-6 Scan Module LEDs
+3- Bluetooth-green LED, flashes during wireless communications Figure 5-6 Scan Module LEDs